netdata/netdata/claim/README.md

 You will still be able to see this node in your War Rooms in an **unreachable** state.

 If you want to reconnect this node, you need to:
 1. Ensure that the `/var/lib/netdata/cloud.d` directory doesn't exist.
+In some installations, the path is `/opt/netdata/var/lib/netdata/cloud.d`.
 2. Stop the agent.
 3. Ensure that the `uuidgen-runtime` package is installed.
 Run ```echo "$(uuidgen)"``` and validate you get back a UUID.
 4. Copy the kickstart.sh command to add a node from your space and add to the end of it `--claim-id "$(uuidgen)"`.
 Run the command and look for the message `Node was successfully claimed.`